WTVoe/puncdata/README.txt

 \\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\
 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
 Punc'data has been developed in a  french public laboratory to only serve research purposes concerning complex samples.
+Punc'data is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

 Made by Voellinger Théo
 LCP-A2MC - MassLor
 2021-2025